soft-lang/soft/PHILOSOPHY.md

 # The Soft Compiler Philosophy

-Let's have a lot of fun, learn, and simplify life on Earth!
+Let's have a lot of fun, learn, invent, and simplify life on Earth!

 ## A NEW PARSER